RolandGao/rolandgao.github.io/data/home.md

 # Hi, I'm Roland Gao

 Welcome to my personal website!
-I am a Research Engineer at Meta Llama Safety Alignment.
-Previously, I studied CS at UofT.
+I am a Research Engineer at Meta working on Llama Safety Alignment.
+Previously, I studied Computer Science at the University of Toronto.

+My work focuses on AI safety, large language models, and developing techniques to ensure responsible AI development.

 Email: gaoroland [at] gmail.com